shinsenter/php/README.md

 > 👉🏻 Info: The pre-installed PHP extensions from the official Docker images are excluded from this list.

-> 💡 Hint: Run `docker run shinsenter/php:8.3-cli php -m` in the container to get a list of extensions (you can replace `8.3` with a specific PHP version).
+> 💡 Hint: Run `docker run --rm shinsenter/php:8.3-cli php -m` in the container to get a list of extensions (you can replace `8.3` with a specific PHP version).

 ## Adding PHP Extensions